 How can I switch to EDF?

-Switching to EDF is simple - to get started get a quote, choose your tariff and buy online.
-From there we'll take responsibility for your switch:
+After you choose your tariff and buy online we'll take responsibility for your switch:

 - We'll talk to your current supplier so you don't have to